 DX Coded Film

-DX-coding won’t matter for the Canon AT-1 because ISO is required to be dialed in manually with the ASA knob.
+DX-coding won’t make a difference for the Canon AT-1 because ISO has to be dialed in manually with the ASA knob.

 Canon AT-1 Resources

-Where to Get Film Developed?
+Where to Get 35mm Film Developed?

 - Develop Film at Home